ondrejhonus/Networking-Routing/README.md

         no shutdown

-### 5. Set your default gateway to your computer.
+### 5. Set your default gateway in your computer.
 For example PC0 in VLAN 10 in LAN 1 will have a default gateway of <b>10.0.10.1</b>

 ### <p style="color: #ef4b45">6.
 Do the previous steps for all LANs</p>